History of Borscht Belt Hotels and Bungalow Colonies in the Catskills

 In the process, he has begun to answer his formative question.
 “I got a much fuller view of the place.
 It was a prototype of life, not all good or bad, where you learned to hustle to make a living and apply those lessons to make a life.
 It was not just a summer place, but a capsule of many parts of Jewish culture.”

-Brown has compiled some of his research online at http://catskills.brown.edu.
+Brown has compiled some of his research online at The Catskills Institute.
 The site includes excerpts from previously published material, interviews with “mountain rats” like himself, and other historic documents.
 We’ve excerpted just a few of them here, with his permission.
 If you never spent a minute there, you’ll get the smallest sense of what the Catskills were like back then.
 If you spent a week, a month, a summer, or your entire childhood there, you’ll be transported back in time.

 From Bungalow Life — Arthur Tanney